juzraai/author-tagger/README.md

 * easy-2-use, 1 argument CLI
 * project specific configuration via a simple, minimalistic text file
-* customizable behaviour: you can tell which classes edited by which authors, or which authors edited which classes
+* you can tell which classes edited by which authors, or which authors edited which classes
-* it can merge or overwrite existing author lists with new ones
+* you can tell at class level whether to merge or overwrite existing author lists with new ones
-* you can tell which classes should be skipped and also there's a test drive option (no modification)
+* also given classes can be skipped
+* creates backup automatically by default
+* test mode: no modification, creates new files with modified author lists instead